jaspk06/ECE356Project/README.md

 2.  `cd` into the project repository

-3. Run `docker-compose up -d` from the project root directory to run the development environment.
-This will create a mysql db container on `localhost:3306`, nodejs server container, and React UI on `localhost:3000`.
+3. Run `docker-compose up -d` from the project root directory to run the environment.
+This will create a mysql db container on `localhost:3306`, nodejs server container on `localhost:8080`, and React UI on `localhost:3000` in production mode.

-4. Go into the client-app container by running `docker exec -it client-app bash`.

-5. Within the container, you can now run `yarn dev-load` to run the csv data insertion script or `yarn dev` to run the Express server on `localhost:8080`.

 ## If you are missing the CSV data files